code-autonomy/code-autonomy.github.io/index.md

 * **Roles** (users, admin): users can buy or sell goods and services, while administrators monitor user behavior and manage categories and other functionalities.
 * **Categories**: feature broad categories for goods and services.
 * **Notifications**: users can opt to receive information via text message.
-* **Alerts**: users can set up alerts for specific items they are looking for and will be automatically notified when such items are listed for sale.
+* **Browse clubs**: Browse by interest area(s).
 * **Photos**: supports upload of photos.
 * **Complaints**: users can report inappropriate content or users.

 ## Team
-Shop-Manoa is designed, implemented, and maintained by [Byron Soriano], [Cristian Milanes], [Luis Hernandez], [Joshua Asuncion], and [Eisen Oallesma].
+Shop-Manoa is designed, implemented, and maintained by Byron Soriano, Cristian Milanes, Luis Hernandez, Joshua Asuncion, and Eisen Oallesma.

 ## Mock-up Ideas
   * [Landing page](#landing-page)